Zixun-Wang/Zixun-Wang.github.io/_pages/about.md

   * *Research Assistant at Westlake University, Hangzhou, China*
   * Supervisor : Professor Shi Liu
   * Dec.2022---Present
   * I employed density functional theory (DFT) to obtain a family of stable 1D nanothreads from cutting III-V two-dimensional triatomic layers anti-ferroelectric materials.
-This is the first predicted stable one-dimensional anti-ferroelectric and ferroelectric structure.
+This is the **first** predicted stable one-dimensional **anti-ferroelectric** and ferroelectric structure.
 These nanothreads exhibit anti-ferroelectric phases, along with radial polarization.
 The radial polarization can be reversed under the influence of an electric field.
-This discovery holds significant promise for memory applications, marking a breakthrough in the field of low-dimensional anti-ferroelectrics.
-The results will be submitted in the form of a research paper.
+I calcultated the phonon spectrum and AIMD to confirm their structure and polar stability.
+The results of the NEB indicate that it has a lower energy barrier for phase transition.
+This discovery holds significant promise for memory applications, marking a breakthrough in the field of low-dimensional anti-ferroelectrics.The results will be submitted in the form of a research paper.
 ![structure of ferroelectirc nanothread](/images/structure of o2.png "structure of ferroelectirc nanothread")

 <font size=5>3.
 Ideal Strength Calculation Software</font>